umarhassan-mitodl/21l.715-fall-2015/content/pages/assignments.md

 {{< tdclose >}}{{< tdopen >}}
 Introduction and preliminaries.
 What are media?
 What is a book?
 {{< tdclose >}}{{< tdopen >}}
-Spend 1 hour reading in a library to which you have never been before. ([Some advice on reading from MIT.](http://uaap.mit.edu/tutoring-support/study-tips/tooling-and-studying/tooling-and-studying-effective-reading-and-note-taking))
+Spend 1 hour reading in a library to which you have never been before. ({{% resource_link "738d99a4-9058-4f7e-b9d4-2d1ef5dc7d62" "Some advice on reading from MIT." %}})
 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen colspan="3" >}}
 **1\.
 How to Read a Book**
 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 2-3
 {{< tdclose >}}{{< tdopen >}}
-In class: Introduction to book handling (half-class in [Special Collections](https://libraries.mit.edu/archives/))
+In class: Introduction to book handling (half-class in {{% resource_link "3589933d-70ce-4e69-848f-279bc41fee0a" "Special Collections" %}})
 {{< tdclose >}}{{< tdopen >}}
 Practice active and *quick* reading.
 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen colspan="3" >}}